arxeiss/advent-of-code-2020/README.md

 # Advent Of Code 2020 in Go

 New project, new language, new Advent of Code in Go!
 For year 2019 in Elixir see https://github.com/arxeiss/advent-of-code-2019.
-The original tasks for all days and previous years see https://adventofcode.com/
+To see the original tasks for all days and previous years, visit https://adventofcode.com/.
+All credits to them for this nice work!

 See each day for more information.
 I copied the instructions there as well.